2nd to 12th May 2024

 Practical info for tourists

 The 50 or so Patios from the competition are freely open to the public.
-View this interactive map or download a list and a map (or pick up one for the tourist office) and devise your own route.
+View this interactive map or download a list and a pdf map (or pick up one for the tourist office) and devise your own route.
 There is no entrance charge but there is a collection box by the door for a tip.
 The Patios have unusual opening hours, they closed between the hours of 2pm until 6pm in the afternoon.
 Locals will tell you that they need to have time to spruce up their patios and take the essential Spanish siesta, so beware that you don't miss out on this amazing festival.
-The patios are always open from 11am to 2pm and from 6pm to 10pm; some will raimain open later on Friday and Saturday.
+The patios are always open from 11.00 hrs to 14.00 hrs and from 18.00 22.00 some will remain open later on Friday and Saturday.
+Last day closes at 20.30 hrs.

 Patios at other times of the year.